SimVascular/svFSIplus/Code/Source/README.md

 <h2 id="translate_modules"> Fortran Modules </h2>

 Modules were introduced in Fortran to modualize a large code by splitting it into separate files containing procedures and data specific to a certain application.
-A module is like a C++ class because it can encapsulate both data and procedures.
+A module is like a C++ class because it can encapsilate both data and procedures.
 The svFSI Fortran code uses modules primarily to store and access global variables.

 C++ classes are used to implement Fortran modules.
 Fortran variable names are retained to prevent (or maintain) confusion.
-The C++ module name uses the same Fortan name converted to camel case.
+A C++ module name uses the same Fortan name converted to camel case.
 For example, several of the Fortan module names and the files that implements them are given below with the coressponding C++ class name and implementation files.

 ```
    ================================================================================================